sanjeet1999/digimart_frontend/README.md

 #### Business Tools
 - Respond to buyer reviews and feedback
-- Mark products as free, discounted, or promotional
 - Sales notifications and email alerts
 - Product download tracking